rlue/ryanlue.com/_posts/2019-03-29-paying-money-to-steal-movies.md

 ---
 title: Paying Money to Steal Movies & Music on the Internet
-teaser: Using Plex, Sonarr, Radarr, and more for piracy in 2019.
+teaser: Using Jellyfin, Sonarr, Radarr, and more for piracy in 2019.
 category: guides
 tags: [multimedia, streaming, piracy, bittorrent]
 ---